Sunday, June 18, 2023

 Not much had changed, except that Evelyn was now stranded in Eden, instead of Olivia.

-Then, her father walked into the backyard, as if no time had passed at all.
+Then, her father meandered into the backyard, as if no time had passed at all.

 “Hi, Dad,” she said and kissed him on the cheek.
-She wished he could once again fit in smaller pants, which were now ripping at the seams.
+She wished he could once again fit into his regular pants, which were now ripping at the seams.

 “Not right now,” Olivia said.
 With all her might, she resisted the frantic power that came with eating the apples.